cancomertpay/e-commerce-site-api/README.md

 ## Technologies

-- The section created by Node.js, express.js, MongoDB.
+- This project created by using Node.js, Express.js, MongoDB.

 ## Cloning